-Section 2230 Placement Prohibition.
+(1) Section 2230 Placement Prohibition.

-No responsible agency, as defined by SBE Rule 2360.3, or LEA shall make a special education placement in an independent school that has not been approved to receive public tuition pursuant to the conditions in Rule 2229, unless the placement is pursuant to:
+No responsible agency, as defined by SBE Rule 2360.3, or LEA shall make a special education placement in an independent school that has not been approved to receive public tuition for special education purposes nor shall such a placement be made in an independent school that serves special education children who are in a category of disability different from that under which the child was determined to be eligible for special education pursuant to the conditions in Rule 2229, unless the placement is pursuant to:

-- (a) Rule 2230.1;
+- (a) (a) Subsection Rule 2230.1(2) of this rule;

-- (b) A court order; or
+- (b) (b) A court order; or

-- (c) A hearing officer's order.
+- (c) (c) A hearing officer's order.

-2230.1 Exceptional Circumstances - Approval Process.
+(2) 2230.1 Exceptional Circumstances - Approval Process.

-Upon application by a responsible LEA, the Secretary may permit, in exceptional circumstances, a special education placement in an independent school that is approved pursuant to SBE Rule 2223, but that has not been approved to receive public tuition.
-In instances in which the Secretary grants such approval, tuition and associated otherwise allowable costs shall be reimbursable under subchapter 2 of Chapter

-101 of Title 16 of the Vermont Statutes Annotated.
-Any person aggrieved by the Secretary's decision may file an appeal with the State Board pursuant to 16 V.S.A. § 828.
+Upon application by a responsible LEA, the CommissionerSecretary may permit, in exceptional circumstances, a special education placement in an independent school that is approved pursuant to SBE Rule 2223,00, but that has not been approved to receive public tuitionreceived approval for special education purposes pursuant to Rule 2228.1.
+Notwithstanding Rule 2366.2.2(7), iIn instances in which the CommissionerSecretary grants such approval, tuition and associated otherwise allowable costs shall be reimbursable under subchapter 2 of Chapter 101 of Title 16 of the Vermont Statutes Annotated.
+Any person aggrieved by the Commissioner'sSecretary's decision may file an appeal with the State Board of Education-pursuant to 16 V.S.A. § 828.

-- (a) Exceptional circumstances exist when: - (1) After reasonable efforts, the LEA cannot locate an appropriate public or independent school approved for special education purposes pursuant to SBE Rule 2229 to serve children with the category of disability under which the child was determined to be eligible for special education; and - (2) The proposed placement is deemed appropriate by the child's IEP team. - (b) The Secretary may specify conditions under which the placement is to be carried out.
+- (a) Exceptional circumstances exist when: - (1) After reasonable efforts, the LEA cannot locate an appropriate public or independent school approved for special education purposes pursuant to SBE Rule 22298.1 to serve children with the category of disability under which the child was determined to be eligible for special education; and - (2) The proposed placement is deemed appropriate by the child's IEP team. - (b) The Commissioner Secretary may specify conditions under which the placement is to be carried out.